 He could have walked away . . .

-His girlfriend was pregnant, they were both young, and the girl’s mom, fearful for her daughter’s future, was pressuring her to have an abortion.
-But instead of walking away, my dad decided to propose.
+They were both young, his girlfriend was pregnant and was being pressured to have an abortion.
+But instead of walking away, my dad found the courage to propose.
 Seven months later, I took my first breath having no idea how close I had been to death’s door.
-That was 1967.
 I will be forever thankful for my parents’ courage and God’s providence.

 Abortion hurts everyone.
-The aftermath of abortion takes the lives of our children, leaves women (like myself) wounded, but also strips fathers of their God-given design as provider and protector, stealing both their voice and their vote when an unexpected pregnancy arises.
-Could these men be the key to ending abortion?
-Brian Fisher, author of Abortion: The Ultimate Exploitation of Women thinks so.
-According to Fisher, “Men started it.
-Men oppress with it.
-Men can end it.
-Post-abortive men: I am convinced the power to end abortion rests with you.
-Your stories, your pain, and your perspective are what is missing form the abortion dialogue in America.”
+The aftermath of abortion takes the lives of our children, and leaves women (like myself) wounded, but also strips fathers of their God-given design as provider and protector, stealing both their voice and their vote when an unexpected pregnancy arises.

-The lies of abortion prey not only on women, but on men also.
-Many men swallow the lie that once a pregnancy occurs, becoming a father is a choice – ignoring the truth that once a child is conceived, he is already a father.
+Many men swallow the lie that once a pregnancy occurs, becoming a father is a choice – failing to recognize that the moment a child is conceived, he is already a father.
 The only choice remaining is what kind of father will he chose to be?
 Courage is a choice.
-And it’s a choice all of us can make.
-Perhaps the most passionate proponents of ending abortion are those who, like myself, swallowed the lies, but then found hope and healing through Christ’s love.
-Then, as God gives us courage, He often leads us to come alongside others who are hurting.

 “Children are a gift of the Lord, the fruit of the womb is a reward.
 Like arrows in the hand of a warrior, so are the children of one’s youth.
 How blessed is the man whose quiver is full of them.”
 (Psalm 127:3-5)